 Research the requirements to become a nursing director.
 Learn about the job description and duties and read the step-by-step process to start a career as a nursing director.

-Do I Want to Be a Nursing Director?
+Should I Become a Nursing Director?

 A nursing director supervises a nursing staff and works directly with patients and doctors in a hospital setting.
 In addition to administrative and management duties, nursing directors must be registered nurses and often take difficult or higher profile cases themselves.